 - Write down whatever comes out of your heart / mind.
 Don’t mind type-o’s, forget about coherence.
 Just pay attention to what you are thinking and put it down on paper.

 - You may want to keep your journal with you, it’s yours and you share it only if you want to.

 - Begin by setting aside 5 minutes of your day to write.
 I liked to call it my “5 Minute worry” (or 5-minute anger, depression, or whatever I felt).
-So whenever I got a negative emotion, feeling, or sensation, I would just come back to the present, finish what I was doing at the moment, and knew I would have at least 5 minutes to rant about my feelings in a place that I would not have confrontations, walls, or fears.
-I knew that my journal was open and ready to listen!
+So whenever I got a negative emotion, feeling, or sensation, I came back to the present.
+After I finished what I was doing I knew I’d have at least 5 minutes to express my feelings in a safe place.
+In my journal I knew I would not have confrontations, walls, or fears.
+My journal was open and ready to listen!

-- If you cannot come up with anything to write about you can follow these amazing journaling prompts that are likely to get you up and running for 5 minutes (or more!):
+If you cannot come up with anything to write about you can follow these amazing prompts that are likely to get you up and running for 5 minutes (or more!):

 - What is the (true) issue?

-- What is it that I’m really feeling (Physically & Mentally)?
+- How am I really feeling (Physically & Mentally)?

 - What is my aim/ goal or life’s purpose?